Devorein/yuplod/readme.md

 6. Yup (Validation library)
 7. Formik (Form library)

+## Breakdown

+1. The user has to first register to use the app as otherwise, they wont be able to
+1. Create any post
+1. Vote on any posts
+1. In the registration process the user has to provide their email, password, username, first_name and last_name.
+1. Both email and password must be unique so user cannot create multiple accounts with similar username or email
+1. After registration is done, the user can logout anytime.
+1. If the user has logged out but has registered then they just need to login back using either email/username or password.
+1. After logging in the user can create post.
+They can also vote on posts.

+In the initial load the jwt token stored in users localStorage is sent to the server to validate the user.
+If the token is verified to be of a users, then they are logged in, otherwise they have to login again.

+At the same time all the posts are fetched from the database, with the associated user and the total number of votes for that post.
+If the user is logged in they can upvote or downvote on the post.

+A user can create a post, by providing its caption and image which can be uploaded from users side.
+The post create process is a three step process.
+The post is created first without its file_url.
+After that if the post contains a file associated with it its sent to the server and stored in the local fs.
+After that the posts image_url field is populated with the name of the file.

 ## Current Status

 Currently yuplod is under heavy development and I plan on improving everything after the hackathon ends.